Skulls23/TowardsTheUnknown/README.md

 # My work

-I was the <b>Lead Dev</b> of that project for a year on that project, from the first brain-storming to the end (when we deliver the game), the deadline is 14 months, so I've been Lead Dev almost all long. <br/>
+I was the <b>Lead Dev</b> of that project for 11 months on that project, from the first brain-storming to the end (when we deliver the game), the deadline is 13 months, so I've been Lead Dev almost all long. <br/>

 I've done :
 <ul>